 New Jersey produced more than its share of great Rhythm & Blues and Doo Wop groups.
-From the pre-Four Seasons groups mentioned in “Jersey Boys” to the Duprees, Monotones, Rivieras and Shirelles, you’ll hear fascinating stories about the doo wop music scene of 1950’s Newark, Plainfield, Jersey City, Asbury Park and other cities in the Garden State when Charlie & Pamela Horner give their updated multimedia presentation, “Doo Wop Groups of New Jersey”..
+From the pre-Four Seasons groups mentioned in “Jersey Boys” to the Duprees, Monotones, Rivieras and Shirelles, you’ll hear fascinating stories about the doo wop music scene of 1950’s Newark, Plainfield, Jersey City, Bayonne and other cities in the Garden State when Charlie & Pamela Horner give their updated multimedia presentation, “Doo Wop Groups of New Jersey”..

 • Hear how the Duprees got their name and listen to a rare tape they made before they ever recorded “You Belong To Me”,